 Form Dissertation Advisory Committee

-Composition of Committee.
-As you begin to formulate the topic and thrust of your dissertation you should reassess the composition of your advisory committee.
-You are in no way obligated to work with the committee members or chair whom initially signed your Program of Study form during your first semester in the program.
+Composition of committee.
+As you begin to formulate the topic and thrust of your dissertation, you should reassess the composition of your advisory committee.
+You are in no way obligated to work with the committee members or chair who initially signed your Program of Study form during your first semester in the program.
 You should make sure that the interests and expertise of the faculty members on your committee coincide with your dissertation efforts.
-Once you have decided on a chair, whether he/she is a new chair or the same chair you had in your first semester, you should meet together and decide on a committee that will optimize the input and expertise you will need to complete your dissertation.
-You may wish to include faculty members from other departments on your committee (e.g. Psychology or Statistics).
+Once you have decided on a chair, whether he/she is a new chair or the same chair you had in your first semester, you should meet with him/her and decide on a committee that will optimize the input and expertise you will need to complete your dissertation.
+You may wish to include faculty members from other departments on your committee (e.g., psychology or statistics).
 Changing one or more of your committee members involves completion of the Request for Program of Study Change, Form 3b [PDF].
-You will need to obtain the appropriate signatures and return it to the Department Secretary.
+You will need to obtain the appropriate signatures and return it to the department secretary.

 Sign up for Dissertation Credit